syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 Each container in the `xaasRequestPipeline` array should output complete, valid Kubernetes resources.

 The contract with each pipeline container is simple and straightforward:
 * The first container in the list receives the resource document created by the user's request&mdash;this request will comply with the `xaasCrd` described above.
-The document is available to the pipeline in `/input/object.yaml`.
+The document will be always available to the pipeline in `/input/object.yaml`.
 * The container's command then executes with the input object and fulfils its responsibilites.
 * The container writes any resources to be created to `/output/`.
 * The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate Worker Clusters.